mylabpcb/myCPU/pages/en/about.md

 ![Logo Uned]({{ site.baseurl }}/img/logo_uned.gif)

 I’m a Computer Engineering degree student at **UNED**, which is the public open university here in Spain.
 Sadly, I think I’m not a good student. -:) but I will try.
-At the moment of writing this, January 19 of 2022, I’m in my first year.
 {: style="text-align: justify"}